pm2-hive/pm2-mysql/README.md

 ## Requirements

 This module requires a MySQL install (tested against v5.6).
+Optionally, to monitor the DB disk Read/Write you will need `iostat` located in the `sysstat` package.

 ### Slow Queries